translate/l10n-guide/docs/guide/tools/glossary.rst

 Tim Craven's ExtPhr32 for MS Windows is not GPL but it is freeware for all purposes.
 It is very fast.
 Unfortunately it converts all terms to uppercase.
 You can also use a stoplist.
-You can choose how many occurances of a term must be the minimum, and you can choose the minimum number of words in a term.
+You can choose how many occurrences of a term must be the minimum, and you can choose the minimum number of words in a term.
 The output can be exported to two column plaintext (the second column contains a count).

 .. _../pages/guide/tools/glossary#plustools_from_wordfast: